iamendee/mywebsite/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD Candidate in Educational Statistics and Research Method
+  - course: PhD in Educational Statistics and Research Methods
     institution: University of Arkansas
+    year: 2022

   - course: MSc in Statistics
     institution: Montana State University
     year: 2018
   - course: Bsc in Statistics
     institution: Enugu State University of Technology
-    year: 2009
+    year: 2010

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons